Jiayi-Qu/STA-141B-Project/README.md

 - (Possible) Multi-class classification (logistic regression, KNN classification) to build predictive model

 ## Data extraction
-The first thing we noticed was that the huge size of the data made difficult loading.
+The first thing we noticed was that the huge size of the data made difficulty in loading.
 In order to extract the data, we load the dataset into a Jupyter Notebook running on an Amazon Web Service(AWS) spot instance.

 ## Preliminary Result